-This page provides you with instructions on how to extract data from AdWords and load it into Snowflake.
+This page provides you with instructions on how to extract data from Google Ads and load it into Snowflake.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

-The data you extract from AdWords API reports can be quite granular, allowing you to see things like impressions, clickthrough rates, and CPC broken out by time period.
+You can extract granular data from AdWords API reports, allowing you to see things like impressions, clickthrough rates, and CPC broken out by time period.